robertosw/finanzbuch/README.md

 If you want to work on your host, just take a look into the [Dockerfile](./Dockerfile) to see what you need to setup.

 Please create a new branch for new changes and create a pull request so that everyone can discuss your idea :D

+A overview of the structure of the data file and how it is handled in rust can be found in [finanzbuch_lib/development.md](finanzbuch_lib/development.md)